- Publications & Resources

 Varady obtained his PhD in 1981 in the modern history of developing-country infrastructure from the University of Arizona, and holds MS and BS degrees in mathematics from the Polytechnic Institute of Brooklyn (now NYU Tandon School of Engineering) and the City College of New York, respectively.

 Varady's work mostly has addressed environmental and water-management governance and policy in arid regions, with an emphasis on transboundary issues, especially along the U.S.-Mexico border.
 He has studied the history of global water initiatives, transboundary aquifer governance, and water security in the Americas.
-He has been a consultant to UNESCO, FAO, and GEF on a number of water-related efforts, and recently led an evaluation of UNESCO’s World Water Assessment Program.
+He has been a consultant to UNESCO, FAO, and GEF on a number of water-related efforts, and led an evaluation of UNESCO’s World Water Assessment Program.

-Varady has co-edited ten books, monographs, digests, edited volumes, and journal special issues; and published some 225 essays and reports on water and environmental governance, policy, and history; agricultural development; information management; and transportation systems.
+Varady has co-edited 13 books, monographs, digests, edited volumes, and journal special issues; and published some 225 essays and reports on water and environmental governance, policy, and history; agricultural development; information management; and transportation systems.
 He also has directed environmental and agricultural projects in West Africa, the Middle East, and South Asia.

 Links to projects and programs